Meeting and surpassing all audience expectations every day.

 It has the advertising plan for January.

-That they focus group tested the phrase, my brother kept us safe.
+And it also contains a tidbit that they focus group tested the phrase, my brother kept us safe.

-He kept us safe, meaning W after 9-11.
+He kept us safe, meaning W, after 9-11.

 They actually went out and focus grouped that before, not this debate, the one before that.